lenincompres/domify/README.md

   }
 });
 ```
-This DOM structure will be appended to the *body* inside a *main* tag.
-You may specify the tag for the container element, and the parent where it should go by passing them as following arguments.
+This DOM structure will be appended to the *body* of the page inside a *main* tag.
+The tag for the container element and the parent where it should be appended can be indicated as following arguments.

 ```javascript
 domify({